MAHcodes/expert-fiesta/P1CH4.md

 ## 4.8.
 RPC Language

-The easiest way to define and generate the protocol is to use a protocol compiler such as **rpcgen**.
+The easiest way to define and generate the protocol is to use a compiler such as **rpcgen**.

 rpcgen generates code (stubs) that hides the network communication details from both the client and server code.

-These stubs can be compiled and linked with the developer's code to create a functional RPC program.
+These stubs can be compiled and linked with the developer's code to create a functional **RPC** program.
 The client calls the local stubs as if they were local procedures, and the server procedures are linked with the server stub to handle remote calls.

 The **rpcgen** command generates C code to implement a Remote Procedure Call (RPC) protocol.
 The **input** to the **rpcgen** command is a language similar to C language known as **RPC Language**.
-The first syntax structure is the most commonly used form for the **rpcgen** command where it takes an input file and generates four output files.
+The most common use form for the **rpcgen** command where it takes an input file and generates four output files.

-For example, if the InputFile parameter is named `proto.x`, then the rpcgen command generates the following:
+For example, if the `InputFile` parameter is named `proto.x`, then the rpcgen command generates the following:

 | File         | Description                                                                    |
 | ------------ | ------------------------------------------------------------------------------ |